wlaurance/geo-octo-intro/exam2.md

 in the world you would find each.

 2. List and completely describe five volcanic hazards.
+   * Lava Flows => streams of molten rock, slow in speed, intermediate to mafic composition.
+They add to the land as the flow.
+   * Pyroclastic Flows => avalanche of rock material, hot ash and gas. up to 80km/h and 700C!
+Can incinerate, burn, and asphyxiate ppl.
+   * Lahars => wet cement like slurry, formation requires
+      1. An adequate water source
+      2. Abundant unconsolidated debris
+      3. Steep slopes at source
+      4. Triggering mechanism.
+   * Landslides => Volcanic activity weakens the land around them.
+The vibrations can trigger mass amounts of earth to fall down a mountain slope.
+   * Acid Rains - the volcanic gases form from SO2 and cause water contamination and plant damage.
+Wind can make the impact radius much further.

 3. Benjamin Franklin noticed that the summer of 1783 in France to be fairly cool and suspected volcanic “smoke” as the cause.
 Geologists